tempelaar-team/qclab-dev/docs/user_guide/variable_object.rst

 which results in two variable objects: `parameters` and `state`.
 The `sim` argument is the simulation object, and the `seeds` argument is a list of seeds for each trajectory.
-Any quantities initially in `sim.state` are now stored in the `state` variable object with a new index that defines the trajectory it is associated with. , and any quantities in `sim.parameters` are now stored in the `parameters` variable object.
+Any quantities initially in `sim.state` are now stored in the `state` variable object with a new index that defines the trajectory it is associated with.
+By default the `parameters` variable object is empty, but it can be populated with time-dependent parameters that are needed in the simulation by the algorithm.

-Within an algorithm, two variable objects are used: the `state` variable object, which contains dynamic quantities like the wavefunction and classical coordiantes which define th state of the system, and the `parameters` variable object, which contains potentially time-dependent parameters needed in the simulation.
-We conceptually think of parameters as quantities which are not differentiated against but may still change in time.